 Although there is no set model for how to put together your research proposal, the following is a basic outline of what you might include:

-- Research Methodology (including both creative and critical work)
+- Synopsis of both creative and critical components;

 Applications Procedure for PhD in Creative Writing & Practice-based Research